 As the name suggests, this day is dedicated to Lord Sun who is worshipped on this day.
 Devotees offer milk and jaggery to Lord sun.
 This is the main day of the 4-day long festival.
 Along with Sakkararai Pongal, there are various other dishes prepared on this day.

 Day 3: Mattu Pongal- 16 Jan, 2024

 This day is dedicated to cattle such as cows, bulls, and other farm animals who play a significant role in the contribution of agriculture.
 The cattle are dressed up before they are prayed.

 Kaanum Pongal is a day dedicated to relaxation and enjoyment.
 On this day relatives and friends meet each other and exchange sweets and goodies.
 Rangoli is drawn outside the houses as it shows the sign of prosperity and well-being.

 On the day of Pongal, the food is cooked at sunrise in an open place.
 People cook rice and milk together and let the milk boil.
 Milk is allowed to spill over as this is considered auspicious.
 Once it is cooked, it is tempered with ghee, cashew nuts, raisins, and jaggery.
 This dish is known as Pongal and it is served to Lord Sun, once it is cooked, as a sign of thanking him for the harvest.
 This Pongal is later served to the people in the house.

 Legends About Pongal Festival

-Although Pongal is celebrated as the main festival in Tamil Nadu, it is also celebrated at other places such as Andra Pradesh, Sri-Lanka, and the Maldives.
+Although Pongal is celebrated as the main festival in Tamil Nadu, it is also celebrated in other places such as Andra Pradesh, Sri Lanka, and the Maldives.
 It falls at the start of the month according to the Tamil Solar Calendar.
-The name of Pongal is named after the sweet dish Pongal ( Rice Kheer) that is served during the festival.
+The name Pongal is named after the sweet dish Pongal ( Rice Kheer) that is served during the festival.